Montreal-Analytics/dbt-snowflake-utils/README.md

 ### snowflake_utils.warehouse_size() ([source](macros/warehouse_size.sql))
 This macro returns an alternative warehouse if conditions are met.
 It will, in order, check the following conditions for incremental models:

+- Full refresh run _and_ a warehouse has been configured
+- Incremental run _and_ a warehouse has been configured
 - The relation doesn't exist (initial run) _and_ a warehouse has been configured
-- Full refresh run _and_ a warehouse has been configured

 Otherwise, it returns the target warehouse configured in the profile.